unahouExosite/docs/exositeready/gwe/solution-app/README.md

 	![Step 3](assets/step_3.png)

-4. Repeat the previous steps to add another new device called "Test Data", using "12345" as the *Identity*.
+4. Refer back to the previous steps to add another new device called "Test Data", using "12345" as the *Identity*.

 	![Step 4](assets/step_4.png)

 5. Click to open your Test Data device.
 	1. Click "NEW RESOURCE."
-	2. In the popup box, input the *Alias* as “test” and *Data format* as “float".
+	2. In the popup box, input the *Alias* as “Test” and *Data format* as *float*.
 	3. Click "CREATE."

 	![Step 5](assets/step_5.png)

 6. Add additional new resources to your "Gateway" device with the *Alias*es "usage_report", "engine_report", "device_info", "update_interval", "engine_fetch", and "fetch_status".
-Use the *Data format* "string" for each.
+Use *string* as the *Data format* for each.

 	![Step 6](assets/step_6.png)